thecodeteam/juju-scaleio/trusty/scaleio-openstack/README.md

 This charm provides connection of ScaleIO cluster to OpenStack.

-Its units should be placed in the same machines as scaleio-sdc and nova-compute or cinder.
+Its units should be placed in the same machines as scaleio-sdc and nova-compute or cinder or glance.

 It should be connected to the ScaleIO Gateway and only service of this type should be present.

-It prepares (configures and patches if required) nova-compute and cinder to use ScaleIO as a block storage.
+It prepares (configures and patches if required) nova-compute, cinder and glance to use ScaleIO as a block storage.

 It supports both block storage volumes operations and nova ephemeral storage for instances including live migration.

 Important: ScaleIO supports only 8gb increases for storage allocation so special flavors for storage in multiples of 8 should be created in OpenStack.

+Important: scaleio-sdc charm should be installed on the same machine (host) as scaleio-openstack to serve nova-compute, cinder or glance.

 # Usage